 The histogram below shows the resulting distribution of the wind energy content superimposed on the the Rayleigh wind speed distribution (above) which caused it.
 Unfortunately not all of this wind energy can be captured by conventional wind turbines.

 - The peak wind energy occurs at wind speeds considerably above both the modal and average wind speeds since the wind energy content is proportional to the cube of its speed.

 - Very little energy is available at low speeds and most of this will be needed to overcome frictional losses in the wind turbine.
 Energy generation typically does not cut in until wind is blowing at speeds of at least 3 m/s to 5 m/s.

 - High wind speeds cause high rotation speeds and high stresses in the wind turbine which can can result in serious damage to the installation.
-To avoid these dangerous conditions, wind turbines are usually designed to cut out at wind speeds of around 14 m/s either by braking or feathering the rotor blades allowing the wind to spill over the blades, though smaller domestic installations may have lower operating limits.
+To avoid these dangerous conditions, wind turbines are usually designed to cut out at wind speeds of around 25 m/s either by braking or feathering the rotor blades allowing the wind to spill over the blades, though smaller domestic installations may have lower operating limits.

 - Because of the limitations of the generating system and also upper speed limit at which the wind turbine can safely be used, it may capture only half or less of the available wind energy.